-- All deadlines related to this role are met (refer to Spring 2024 CMAS and CoAlt Critical Dates). - All students are registered in PAnext with all test assignments for the enrolled grade level. - Demographic information is correct. - Accuracy of responsible organization data (responsible school and district codes) for all students. - In coordination with the SAC/DAC: - Test format (e.g., online or paper), accommodations and accessibility features (e.g., Spanish, braille, oral scripts) are indicated for individual student test assignments by January 26, 2024 to automatically order student testing materials for automatic receipt in the initial shipment of materials. - Test sessions are set-up and accommodations and accessibility features are indicated for the appropriate students to ensure proper form assignment in PAnext. - Appropriate void or not tested coding is applied to student records by content area post-testing.
+- All deadlines related to this role are met (refer to Spring 2025 CMAS and CoAlt Critical Dates). - All students are registered in PAnext with all test assignments for the enrolled grade level, including social studies at selected schools. - Demographic information is correct. - Accuracy of responsible organization data (responsible school and district codes) for all students. - In coordination with the SAC/DAC: - Test format (e.g., online or paper), accommodations and accessibility features (e.g., Spanish, large print, braille, auditory/signed presentation scripts) are indicated for individual student test assignments by January 24, 2025 to automatically order student testing materials for inclusion in the initial shipment of materials. - Test sessions are set-up and accommodations and accessibility features are indicated for appropriate students to ensure proper form assignment in PAnext. - $\circ$ Appropriate void or not tested coding is applied to student records by content area post-testing.